Howard-nolan/Codeplus-Data-Visualization-Specific/README.md

 Our researcher Celine has provided us with several datasets including the infousa census dataset, the AST (above ground storage tank) data, and several natural hazard datasets.

+**Infousa Data**
-First, the infousa data covers household demographic data, containing variables on household age, location, children, housing type, income, and more.
+The infousa data covers household demographic data, containing variables on household age, location, children, housing type, income, and more.
 The infousa data we were provided  contained around 38,248 files; each file includes data for one zip code in the US.
 In looking at the specific variables we used, we focused on the longitude and latitude coordinates of each household, age code, and children variables because Celine’s research focuses on how petrochemical tank spillage will affect neighboring houses with children and elderly in particular.

+**AST Data**
 The AST data was collected by Celine and her team; this data set provides information on all of the above ground storage tanks in the United States, totalling to around 98,000 tanks.
 This information includes tank type, diameter, longitude and latitude coordinates of the tanks.
 In our visualizations, we focused primarily on the longitude and latitude coordinates, which allowed us to precisely plot each tank and analyze tank distance to risks and households.

-Additionally, we also used the NRI natural hazard risk index data.
-This includes risk indexes for hurricanes, earthquakes, tornados, strong wind, coastal flooding, and riverine flooding across the US.
-We used these risk indexes to make visualizations displaying households and tanks within certain proximities with higher or lower risk indexes.
+**National Risk Index Data, available at https://hazards.fema.gov/nri/data-resources** This dataset was made publicly available by the Federal Emergency Management Agency (FEMA), and contains extensive information on natural hazards risks for each county across the country.
+The columns we were specifically interested in were the ones with Risk Index Score values for each county.
+The Risk Index Score is on a scale from 0 to 100, and was calculated by FEMA and indicates the relative risk of that county for a specific natural hazard.
+The natural hazards deemed relevant to our project by our researcher were tornadoes, hurricanes, strong winds, coastal floods, riverine floods, and earthquakes.

+[INSERT SCREENSHOT OF DATA]

+**Floodplain Data, available at https://www.fema.gov/flood-maps/national-flood-hazard-layer** This dataset was made publicly available by FEMA, and contains information, including geometries, of over one million floodplains across the US.
+We specifically used the geometries provided to identify which tanks were on floodplains.

+[INSERT SCREENSHOT OF DATA]

 ## Our Tools
 Data manipulation and processing: Pandas, GeoPandas, and NumPy